 2. Continuous Integration

-This approach involves merging all the developer in-progress copies to a shared mainline, multiple times a day.
+This approach involves merging all the developer in-progress copies to shared mainline multiple times a day.
 This approach is getting popular these days owing to the rapidly evolving requirements of software development.

 3. Software Prototyping